webpack-contrib/mini-css-extract-plugin/README.md

   plugins: [
     new MiniCssExtractPlugin({
       // Options similar to the same options in webpackOptions.output
-      // all options are optional
+      // both options are optional
       filename: '[name].css',
       chunkFilename: '[id].css',
-      ignoreOrder: false, // Enable to remove warnings about conflicting order }),
+    }),
   ],
   module: {